 - “Are there more things that are blue or not blue?”

 Once you have tried out the activity, here are some other things you can do.
-Try these modifications to keep the activity interesting and challenging for students all year.
+Try these modifications to keep the activity interesting and challenging for children all year.

-- Remove the timer entirely if students are still learning how to sort.
+- Remove the timer entirely if children are still learning how to sort.

 - Change the number of objects in the collection that need to be sorted.

-- Offer a range of sand timers (for example, timers set to 30 seconds or 1, 3, or 5 minutes) and invite students to choose which timer to use.
+- Offer a range of sand timers (for example, timers set to 30 seconds or 1, 3, or 5 minutes) and invite children to choose which timer to use.

 - Add sorting rules that focus on other domains of math, such as shapes, numbers less than or greater than another number, or length.

-- Have one student be the Sorter and one student be the Guesser.
+- Have one child be the Sorter and one child be the Guesser.
 The Sorter secretly looks at the rule and starts Sorting.
 The Guesser has to guess the rule before time runs out.

-- Have students come up with their own sorting rules.
+- Have children come up with their own sorting rules.

 - Sorting Groceries: Sorting Groceries – Sort play food.
 Before starting, elicit children’s stories about the grocery store or putting away groceries at home.
 Depending on children’s experiences or preferences, they can be grocery store workers or a family sorting groceries.

 - Sorting Animals: Sort plastic animal toys by where we usually see them (land, water, air), or what they eat (carnivores vs herbivores).